How to create a standout resume

 We all want to be sure that potential employers see all the hard work we put into our education and previous positions.
-When we asked Silicon Valley Senior Recruiter and Career Expert, Ilil Ginsburg, about finding the sweet spot between substance and length, she emphasized efficiency.
+We asked Silicon Valley Senior Recruiter and Career Expert, Ilil Ginsburg, about finding the sweet spot between substance and length – she emphasized efficiency.

 “It is very important to keep your resume to one page.
 I know it sounds harsh, but for sought-after positions, it is likely that very little time will be spent reading through your resume.
 You need to have all the important stuff at the top so that it may be digested in…the first 5-6 seconds.”

 To improve the chances that a hiring manager sees your resume, Ginsburg recommends leveraging your existing contacts when possible.